CodeYourFuture/immersive-go-course/docker-cloud/README.md

 Go dependencies are installed by `go get`.

-Make sure to `COPY go.sum ./` in your `Dockerfile`.
+Make sure to `COPY go.sum ./` in the "build" portion of your `Dockerfile`.
 [Read this guide to understand why](https://golangbyexample.com/go-mod-sum-module/).

 ## CI/CD

-A set of good practices has exists for developing software for production use by thousands or millions of people.
+A set of good practices exists for developing software for production use by thousands or millions of people.
 One example of this is Continuous Integration & Continuous Deployment, referred to as CI/CD.
 We're going to focus on the "CI" component of this, which means:

 - working with version control (Git)
 - running automated checks on the code added to Git (specifically, test)